-What is Community Immunity?
+What is Community Protection?

 Diseases can travel quickly through a community and make a lot of people sick.
 However, when enough people are vaccinated against a certain disease, the germs can’t travel as easily from person to person, and the entire community is less likely to get the disease.
 This is known as “community immunity, “herd immunity” or “community protection”